 It is a technique to validate the authenticity of any email message for detecting email spoofing.
 If an email is sent off by an organization with DKIM signature assigned on the mail, it denotes that the message is not a SPAM and the signing authority is directly responsible to it.

 If an email is sent using a domain, it is the responsibility of the SPF (Server Policy Framework) to check if the specified Mail Server is authorized to send email messages to that particular domain.
 The possible result set could be ‘PASS’, ‘FAIL’ or ‘NONE’.
-In Hotmail message header section, if the email message is delivered successfully to the recipient, this can be read as:
+In Hotmail message header section, if an email message is delivered successfully to the recipient, this can be read as:

 However, in case, if the domain is not registered under that particular Mail Server, this value may display as ‘NONE’.
 And if the sender’s Mail Server fails to deliver message to the recipient, the value might return as ‘FAIL’.

 This is referred to as the detailed analysis of Server logs as well as the delivered email messages.
 The emails purged from senders or recipients e